0Kan0/Democratizing-the-prediction-of-student-s-dropout-The-Interactive-Visual-DashBoard-tool/README.md

 # Democratizing the prediction of student's dropout: The Interactive Visual DashBoard tool
 This python app allows the user to upload a dataset of students and, with zero knowledge of machine learning, generate the best posible model, see performance graphs and metrics, and make predictions of these students.
-Making this predictions gives the possibility to detect which are the causes that makes a student to dropout.
-We can use this information to help future students.
+Making this predictions gives the possibility to detect which are the causes that makes a student to dropout, allowing the user to use this information to help future students.

 It is worth noting the use of these packages:
   - [explainerdashboard](https://github.com/oegedijk/explainerdashboard) by [Oege Dijk](https://github.com/oegedijk):